adamcavendish/openapi-nexus/rfd/0001-architecture-overview.md

 High-level modules don't depend on low-level modules:

-- Core types are defined in `openapi-generator-core`
+- Core types are defined in `openapi-nexus-core`
 - Language generators depend on core, not vice versa
 - Plugins implement traits defined in core